cecid/hermes-docs/docs/source/web_service_communication.rst

 Query message with parameters
 -----------------------------

-The ebMS message history web service is used by the application of the sending or receiving party to query messages according to specific parameters.
+This web service is used by the application of the sending or receiving party to query messages according to specific parameters.

 .. image:: /_static/images/web_service/MessageHistory.png